jeffijoe/awilix-router-core/README.md

 ### `findControllers(pattern, globOptions)`

-Using `glob`, loads controllers from matched files, with non-applicable files filtered out.
+Using `fast-glob`, loads controllers from matched files.

+> Note: This uses `require` and so currently is not compatible with ESM.

 Returns an array of state-target tuples.